Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Do I need to know how to code?

-Shopify and BigCommerce require zero coding knowledge — their drag-and-drop builders handle everything.
+Shopify and BigCommerce need zero coding knowledge — their drag-and-drop builders handle everything.
 WooCommerce benefits from basic HTML/CSS knowledge and comfort with WordPress.
 For custom design or advanced functionality on any platform, developer skills become necessary.

 Which platform is best for SEO?